 Do you give discounts to Canadian citizens or residents of Canada?

 ELI fees are the same for everyone.
 We do not offer preferential prices to Canadian citizens or local residents.

 Will I need to buy textbooks?

 Class materials for English for the Global Citizen (EGC) are provided at no charge by the ELI.
-Classes in the English for Academic Purposes (EAP) program and the Intensive English Program (IEP) will require that you buy textbooks (available from the UBC bookstore).
-EAP and IEP students should budget approximately $300 CAD per session for textbooks.
+Classes in the English for Academic Purposes (EAP) program, the English Fundamentals Program (EFP) and the UBC-Vancouver English Experience Program (UBC-VEEP) will require that you buy textbooks (available from the UBC bookstore).
+EAP, UBC-VEEP and EFP students should budget approximately $300 CAD per session for textbooks.

 Will I need medical insurance?

 All ELI students must have medical insurance from iMed offered through UBC.
 The insurance will cover you for a few days before and after your program but it is your responsibility to ensure you have medical insurance coverage outside of the coverage dates.
 For coverage dates, prices and policy information, please refer to the medical insurance page.

 How much will it cost to live in Vancouver and study at the UBC ELI?

 While the actual costs will vary depending on the program chosen, type of accommodation, actual length of stay and specific textbook and activity costs, the following table provides an approximate estimated cost for the 16-week English for Academic Purposes (EAP) program, the English Fundamentals Program (EFP), the UBC-Vancouver English Experience Program (UBC-VEEP) and the 3-week English for the Global Citizen (EGC) program.
 The estimated costs do not include airfare or related travel costs.